tabishfayyaz/gradle-cheat-sheet/README.md

 **_compileOnly_** used for dependencies required at compile time but never required at runtime e.g. source-only annotations.
 They won't be included on the runtime classpath and are non-transitive i.e. they are not exposed externally

+`apply plugin:` is used for plugins using an id

+`apply from:` is used for plugins from a path to a local file system or a URL to a remote location.
+It calls the script directly as if it was part of the build file

 ### To see project dependency tree
 `./gradlew app:dependencies`